-While walking our dog Maximus, a black Labrador, every mornings and evening on a 5 km route through the City of Mississauga, Canada, it was intriguing to see him stop at nearly all fire hydrants (non-existent in India) and expel a part of the contents in his bladder.
+While walking our dog Maximus, a black Labrador, every morning and evening on a 5 km route through the City of Mississauga, Canada, it was intriguing to see him stop at nearly all fire hydrants (non-existent in India) and expel a part of the contents in his bladder.
 Maximus it seems has developed an art of dispensing a small quantity each time so that he can cover all the fire hydrants dotting the entire route.
 I observed other dogs also doing the similar act and hence concluded it as a canine act.

 Why do dogs get attracted to the fire hydrants?
 As the fire hydrants are located is most likely closer to the sidewalk, all it takes is one dog peeing on it to get it to be a popular spot.
 Once one dog marks it, the rest follow.
 Dogs like something that extends above the ground level to mark their scent on.